 Board of Directors

-President & CEO of WCTE-TV
+President and CEO | WCTE-TV

 She holds BS and MA degrees in Education from Tennessee Technological University in Cookeville, with an emphasis in Communications.
 She has years of experience in television production as an on-air host, producer, and videographer.
-In 2006, Magura became WCTE's fourth General Manager and has led the station team through the digital transition in transmission and production, as well as securing WCTE’s downtown studio and offices.
-She also recently served as the Past Chair of the National Educational Telecommunications Association’s (NETA) Executive Board and is currently serving on the America’s Public Television Stations Board of Trustees and the Cookeville/Putnam County Chamber of Commerce Board.
+In 2006, Magura became WCTE's fourth General Manager and has led the station team through the digital transition in transmission and production, as well as securing WCTE&'s downtown studio and offices.
+In 2017, she worked with creative business partner, Lite Wire, on the completion of a new Public Media Joint Master Control, designed in consideration of small and mid-size stations across the nation.

 Also, on a national level, Magura has served on the boards of America's Public Television Stations; National Educational Telecommunications Association's (NETA) and as a member of the CPB Community Service Grant Review Committee.
 She is currently a member of the Public Media Venture Group.
 Locally, she serves as a member of the Cookeville/Putnam County Chamber of Commerce Board; Tennessee Technological University Alumni Board; Impact Board of Directors and Cookeville / Putnam County Multicultural Advisory Council.

 Magura believes strongly in supporting independent producers and in collaborative station productions such as WCTE's Live Green Tennessee, now in its' 12th season.
 She serves as station liaison for numerous independent producers in presenting their work to the public media system.
 These include Bluegrass Underground; Songwriting with Soldiers; Barnegie Hall; Jammin’ at Hippie Jacks; Perfect 36: When Women Won the Vote and as a contributing partner to Havana Time Machine a PBS Great Performances.